The Sultanate of Oman, located in the Persian Gulf, is not your typical international real estate investment destination.

 • Locals are employed in the private sector, resulting in more local savings as opposed to foreigners sending their savings abroad.
 It is very beneficial for the current account balance.

 His Majesty fully grasps the situation and is grabbing the bull by its horns.
-These reforms will not be painless, but are much needed for his country and people.
+These reforms are not painless, but are much needed for his country and people.

 His Majesty Haitham bin Tarik